ReadAlongs/Studio-Web/implementation_plan.md

       two-sentence paragraph); holding the Up arrow with a leading pagebreak (nothing before it) flickers the selection instead of settling.

+      **Post-Prompt-2 fix: paste/copy round-tripping.** Human testing found that pasting or uploading text authored under the pre-TipTap plain-text convention (`\n\n` = paragraph, `\n\n\n` = page) lost its page breaks, since `plainTextToDoc` had stopped inferring pages from blank-line count at all (see §4a) — reinstated there, scoped to paste/upload only.
+Separately, copying text back out of the editor didn't round-trip either: with no custom clipboard serialization, the browser's default plain-text extraction ran over the rendered DOM, and an atomic `pagebreak`'s `<hr>` has no text content, so copying across a page break silently dropped it.
+Fixed by wiring the existing `docToPlainText` (already used for the
+      `uploadService.$currentText` bridge, and already encoding
+      `pagebreak`/empty-paragraph the same way `plainTextToDoc` reads them) up as the editor's `clipboardTextSerializer` — widened to accept a `Slice`'s `content` (a `Fragment`) as well as a whole doc, since both expose the same `forEach` shape over their top-level children.
+      Considered instead marking the clipboard's `text/html` with the schema's own structure and reconstructing it losslessly on paste (the schema already has matching `parseHTML`/`renderHTML` for every node) — rejected as unnecessary complexity: with no marks and only three block-level distinctions, a correctly-updated plain-text round trip is exactly as faithful as an HTML one for this schema, so one code path is enough.

 - [ ] **Prompt 3** — Token-precise highlight decorations driven by
       `g2p_error_words`/`partial_ras` on 422, extending `reportRasError`.